Real Madrid transfers: Jesus Vallejo joins Wolves on loan | Goal.com

 The Spaniard joined Madrid from Real Zaragoza in 2015 although has struggled to establish himself in the first team, making just seven appearances in all competitions in the 2018-19 campaign.

-Vallejo previously spent time on loan at Entracht Frankfurt during the 2016-17 season and will now get the chance to test himself in the Premier League with Nuno Espirito Santo's side.
+Vallejo previously spent time on loan at Eintracht Frankfurt during the 2016-17 season and will now get the chance to test himself in the Premier League with Nuno Espirito Santo's side.

-The 22-year-old becomes Wolves's third signing of the summer after they signed both Raul Jimenez and Leander Dendoncker permanently following successful loan spells with the club.
+The 22-year-old becomes Wolves' third signing of the summer after they signed both Raul Jimenez and Leander Dendoncker permanently following successful loan spells with the club.

 The centre-back adds to Espirito Santo's options in defence and he'll compete with the likes of captain Conor Coady, Willy Boly and Ryan Bennett for a starting berth.